 As for the exam itself, it’s often done during so-called “twilight sleep,” or conscious sedation.
 With twilight sleep, 99% of patients are comfortable during the exam.
 Most people find that is much more pleasant than ever expected.
 Many people don’t even remember it all afterwards.

 Doctors call colonoscopies “the gold standard” for a reason.
 They can detect more than 95% of cancer cells and large precancerous polyps in the colon.

 So you heard your friend’s cousin’s neighbor’s dentist had a colonoscopy complication?
 Despite rumors to the contrary, colonoscopies are extremely safe when performed by experienced specialists.

 Yes, there’s a risk of bleeding and perforated bowel (basically, a hole poked through the colon).
 But the risks are low.
 Fewer than 1 in 1,000 people experience bleeding or perforated bowel.
 By contrast, about 1 in 18 people will develop colon cancer in their lifetime.

-The U.S. Preventive Services Task Force recommends people age 50 to 75 get colorectal cancer screening.
-But some organizations, including the American Cancer Society, recommend people start screenings at 45.
-If you have a family history of colon cancer, you might benefit from earlier screenings, so talk to your doctor.
+The U.S. Preventive Services Task Force recommends people age 45 to 75 get colorectal cancer screening.
+But if you have a family history of colon cancer, you might benefit from earlier screenings, so talk to your doctor.